fhalde/fauxspark/examples/generated/README.md

-The sample tests & readme's in this folder was auto-generated using AI
+####  All sample tests and READMEs in this folder were AI-generated.